Number of Scholarships in College Tennis

 - Scholarship availability

 Keep in mind that a squad consists of several players; typically a good mix of freshmen, sophomore, juniors, or seniors.
 You'll never find a team that consists of 6 seniors at the same time.
 As a result, there is only so much scholarship money available for the upcoming semesters, depending on the composition of the team.
-Not a single junior on the team - chances are low the coach will be interested, as he won't have any athletic scholarship left.
+Not a single senior on the team - chances are low the coach will be interested, as he won't have any athletic scholarship left.
 A team with 3 seniors?
 Lovely, there might be a nice amount of scholarship money available as the coach needs to replace his graduates!

 Now that you're all informed on the way it works with the available financial aid, look no further.
 Smarthlete is a college tennis recruiting network, where you can sign up with a free recruiting profile, contact coaches, get discovered by coaches of all divisions, and find a scholarship to play collegiate tennis!